 There’s no doubt that neighboring countries would already be familiar with the local customs and culture.

-Countries with close proximity to predominantly English-speaking territories are more likely to be as fluent as native speakers.
+Nations with close proximity to predominantly English-speaking territories are more likely to be as fluent as native speakers.
 For instance, they require Mexican university students to take English classes to finish their degrees.

 Overlapping time zones